cliffc2/cliffnotes/README.md

 ---
-How to get your stake pool cert (example)
+How to get your stake pool cert (one line command example)
 ---